 For those looking for bargains, there are a few more affordable choices.
 While budget friendly, these devices do not claim to provide the same strength of light that is used by dermatologists.

-The Sirius Aurora ($149): The Sirius Aurora offers multiple treatment colors in one device, along with a 60-day money back guarantee.
+The Sirius Aurora ($84): The Sirius SS-77 Aurora Light Therapy System offers multiple treatment colors in one device, along with a 60-day money back guarantee.

 Tanda Zap ($49): For Acne Spot Treatment, Tanda, which also offers standard blue and red lights, has a cute little item called the Tanda Zap.
 Meant for use on single blemishes, it offers a rather affordable way to utilize light in acne treatment.
 Cosumer reviews of the Tanda Zap have been rather favorable.